mohitpai/journey-optimizer.en/help/using/sms/sms-opt-out.md

 These keywords typically trigger an automatic standard reply from your 3rd party provider (e.g. Twilio, Sinch, etc.).
 You can confirm this directly with your provider or via their documentation site.

 No steps are required to ensure that SMS opt-out capabilities are working in Adobe Journey Optimizer as the keyword responses STOP, UNSTOP, and START are automatically recognized.
-Profiles opt-out status are updated in real-time in Adobe Journey Optimizer.
+Profiles opt-out statuses are updated in real time in Adobe Journey Optimizer.

 ## Block lists{#sms-blocklists}